LukeHeuser/notes/Java/java_basics.md

 ### Scope Best Practice

-* To declare an initialize varaibles in the same place, if possible.
+* To declare and initialize varaibles in the same place, if possible.
 And in a single statement
 * To declare variables in the narrowest scope possible